 IMPORTANT: Note that the raw quantity and bundled quantity are not featured on your PDF invoice to make it more readable.
 However, these two intermediate quantities are going to be exposed in billing’s API soon.

 We’re trying our best to provide estimates of your current month’s usages.
 This process is not real-time (yet).
-Your actions on resources needs to percolate from the hardware to the invoice level.
+Your actions on resources need to percolate from the hardware to the invoice level.

-While events propagates, the consumed quantity on invoices might not be perfectly in sync with the state of your resources.
+While events propagate, the consumed quantity on invoices might not be perfectly in sync with the state of your resources.
 Most of the time you’ll not notice the delay.

-No. Invoice are only generated once you start consuming resources.
+No. Invoices are only generated once you start consuming resources.